-Concert admission $15; age 12 & under free.
-Doors Open 7pm.
-Tickets available at the info desk during the day and at the door until they sell out.
-Online ticket sales have closed.
-Pick up tickets at Will Call that were purchased online.
+Concert admission $15, prepaid online $10; age 12 & under free.
+Doors open 7 p.m.
+Tickets are available at the info desk during the day and at the door until they sell out.
+Or order tickets online here and pick them up at Will Call the day of the concert.

 The evening concert features the acclaimed Americana duo Richie and Rosie presenting traditional and original music.
 Other featured performers include: